schollii/pypubsub/docs/usage/module_pub.rst

 ------

 In most cases, topics are used by name in dotted string format.
-The following may be useful for basic Pypubsub use:
+The following may be useful for basic PyPubSub use:

 .. autoexception:: TopicNameError
     :show-inheritance:

 **Advanced use:**

-Some advanced uses of Pypubsub, especially (but not only) for debugging a Pypubsub-based application, could require access to the associated Topic instance, topic tree manager, special topic-related constants, or other helper functions and classes.
+Some advanced uses of PyPubSub, especially (but not only) for debugging a PyPubSub-based application, could require access to the associated Topic instance, topic tree manager, special topic-related constants, or other helper functions and classes.